How do you view your landing page? It is the gateway to your business.

 You see them at the bottom of a blog, or at the end of the YouTube video, where the presenter is asking viewers to like and subscribe.

-Make the CTA match the ad or link.
-If the customers are served with an ad or click on a backlink, this will result in a higher conversion rate as the customers have a strong intent-match.
-Using copy that matches the ad or marketing material ensures that users know they are in the right location and this consistency of message evokes feelings of trust, crucial to a cold audience.
 Create a separate mobile landing page that matches the speed of the website.
 It is so important to guarantee a speedy website as users are likely to click away.
 1 in 4 visitors would abandon a website that takes longer than 4 seconds to load.
 And customer satisfaction is reduced by 16% when there is a one-second delay in your website loading.
 Ensuring your page load times are down and making sure that your webpage is optimized for mobile is essential.
+Optimizing page speed is especially crucial for retaining mobile users and improving conversion rates, as mobile users expect fast, responsive experiences.

 2. Organic Intent